tony-ccs/blockchain-graph-analysis/README.md

 ```

 ## Instructions
 For parsing, make sure you have the bitcoin blockchain ready in *blockchain_path*.
-Then you need to specify the date of the last blockchain you want to parse as *end_date*  and the directory your want to save the parsing results as *out_dir* in *YYYY-MM-DD* format.
+You need to specify the date of the last blockchain you want to parse as *end_date*  and the directory for the parsing results as *out_dir* in *YYYY-MM-DD* format.

 Run in terminal: